centrifuge/centrifuge-chain/xcm/README.md

 ## Integration Tests

-In `runtime` > `integration-tests` > `xcm_transfers` we have our integrated tests covering the xcm transfers using an environment identical to the one described previously that you can setup on your machine but emulated instead.
+In `runtime` > `integration-tests` > `xcm_transfers` we have our integrated tests covering the xcm transfers using an environment identical to the one described previously that you can set up on your machine but emulated instead.